saylerb/mac-playbook/README.md

 Preferences -> Profiles -> Terminal tab -> Check "Silence bell"

 ## Color scheme
-The playbook should install the iterm colors in ~/Downloads Open iterm and go to Profiles -> Colors -> Color Presets -> import color.
+The playbook should install the iTerm colors in ~/Downloads Open iTerm and go to Profiles -> Colors -> Color Presets -> import color.
 Then import the downloaded file e.g. `gruvbox-dark.itermcolors`

 ## Fonts
-Playbook should install patched powerline fonts automatically.
-Go to iterm2 Preferences -> Profiles -> Text -> Change Font and select any of the fonts for Powerline.
+Playbook should install patched Powerline fonts automatically.
+Go to iTerm2 Preferences -> Profiles -> Text -> Change Font and select any of the fonts for Powerline.